Table of Contents

 It’s also important to note:

-For candidates comparing options, My Personal Recruiter sits in the lower-to-mid price range for reverse recruiting.
-Still, its scope of execution is also more limited than that of premium, outcome-driven services.
+For candidates comparing options, My Personal Recruiter sits in the lower-to-mid price range for reverse recruiting, make it a very affordable option.
+Its general reputation is strong and positive amongst Google reviews.

 My Personal Recruiter Process